ska-telescope/ska-sdp-data-product-dashboard/charts/ska-sdp-dataproduct-dashboard/README.md

-# SDP Data Product Dashboard Helm Chart
+# Data Product Dashboard Helm Chart

-This helm chart can spin up all requirments for the SDP Data Product Dashboard.
+This helm chart can spin up all requirments for the Data Product Dashboard.

 This can include the following:

-- SDP Data Product API
+- Data Product API
-- SDP Data Product Dashboard
+- Data Product Dashboard

 ## Values